biancaalvess/Ze-de-Vicente/README.md

 # Zé de Vicente

+### 🏆 About the Project

 **Zé de Vicente** is a web application developed using **HTML, CSS, JavaScript, and React**, designed to **streamline data organization and management** for institutions, events, or organizations.
 With a modern and intuitive interface, the system provides essential features for **registering, editing, and viewing** information efficiently.

 ### ✨ Features